Champion Jack Dupree: Biography

 After the war, his biggest commercial success was "Walkin' the Blues", which he recorded as a duet with Teddy McRae.
 This led to several national tours and eventually a European tour.
 In 1959, he played an unofficial (and unpaid) duo gig with Alexis Korner at the London School of Economics.

-Dupree moved to Europe in 1960, settling first in Switzerland and then Denmark (in the anarchist-occupied Freetown Christiania in Copenhagen), England, Sweden and, finally, Germany.
+Dupree moved to Europe in 1960, settling first in Switzerland and then Denmark, England, Sweden and, finally, Germany.
+In Switzerland he met local guitarist Chris Lange at the Africana Club in Zurich.
+Lange became Dupree’s regular guitarist, and played a lot with him on several albums for the ‘Folkways’ and ‘Storyville’ labels and accompanied him also on his many other gigs in Europe between 1961 and 1965.
 On June 17, 1971, he played at the Montreux Jazz Festival, in the Casino Kursaal, with King Curtis, backed by Cornell Dupree on guitar, Jerry Jemmott on bass and Oliver Jackson on drums.
 The recording of the concert was released in 1973 as the album King Curtis & Champion Jack Dupree: Blues at Montreux on the Atlantic label.

-In the 1970s and 1980s, he lived at Ovenden in Halifax, England, after marrying a Halifax native, Shirley Ann Harrison, whom he met in London.
+In the mid-1970s, Dupree lived at Ovenden in Halifax, England, after marrying a local woman, Shirley Ann Harrison, whom he had met in London.
 A piano he used was later discovered at Calderdale College in Halifax.
-He continued to record in Europe with the Kenn Lending Band, Louisiana Red and Axel Zwingenberger and made many live appearances.
-He also worked again as a cook, specializing in New Orleans cuisine.
-He returned to the United States from time to time and performed at the New Orleans Jazz & Heritage Festival.

-He divorced Shirley in 1976 and moved to Copenhagen, where he lived in the Freetown Christiania.
+In 1976, he divorced Shirley and moved to Copenhagen, where he lived in the anarchist-occupied Freetown Christiania, where he met guitarist Kenn Lending.
+Dupree and Lending would form a partnership that lasted until Dupree's death in 1992.
 This period of his life was the subject of the 1975 film Barrelhouse Blues - Feelings and Situations by the artists Laurie Grundt and Eva Acking which includes several filmed performances, including one where Dupree plays drum set.
-He later moved to Zurich and finally settled in Hanover, Germany.
+Dupree later moved to Hanover, Germany.
+He continued to record in Europe with Kenn Lending, Louisiana Red and Axel Zwingenberger and made many live appearances.
+He also worked again as a cook, specializing in New Orleans cuisine.
+In 1990 Dupree returned to the United States to perform at the New Orleans Jazz & Heritage Festival.
+The event was marked with the recording of the album Back Home in New Orleans.
 He died of cancer on January 21, 1992, in Hanover.